 6.)
 Follow Through with PTSD Treatment

-While your love and support is important, it won’t be enough in helping your loved one overcome PTSD.
-In order to recover from this condition, it’s key for your loved one to receive professional medical treatment.
+While your love and support are important, it won’t be enough to help your loved one overcome PTSD.
+To recover from this condition, it’s key for your loved one to receive professional medical treatment.
 This usually involves two process:

 - Medication – Either SSRIs or SNRIs, such as Sertraline (Zoloft) and Fluoxetine (Prozac). ⁹